European Central Bank says rates will remain low for months

 The central bank for the 19 countries that use the euro left its key rates and monetary stimulus settings unchanged at a meeting Thursday at its headquarters in Frankfurt, Germany.

-Investors are looking for more clarity from ECB President head Mario Draghi’s subsequent news conference on when interest rates might start to rise next year.
+Investors are looking for more clarity from ECB President head Mario Draghi’s subsequent new conference on when interest rates might start to rise next year.

 The bank has said it will phase out its bond-buying stimulus program by year-end, and will keep interest rates on hold “through the summer” of 2019.
 Speculation on what that means has ranged from July to September or even later.